-The Royal Philharmonic Society bust of Beethoven stood on the platform at every Philharmonic Society concert from 1871 onwards and can still be seen at RPS events as a symbol of musical excellence, creativity and support for the living composer.
+In tribute to the Society's close association with the composer, the RPS bust of Beethoven stood on the platform at every Philharmonic Society concert from 1871 onwards.
+It can still be seen at significant events as a symbol of enduring musical excellence and the Society's ongoing, evergreen support for composers.

-The gift to the Society of Schaller's bust of Beethoven, it’s arrival in London, and the idea of a gold medal to recognise music excellence are inextricably linked.
+The gift to the Society of Schaller's bust of Beethoven, its arrival in London, and the idea of a Gold Medal to recognise musical excellence are inextricably linked.

-The Philharmonic Society celebrated the centenary of Beethoven’s birth in 1870 with a concert season featuring all the symphonies, culminating in a final concert on 11 July at which the Choral Fantasia and the Ninth Symphony were both performed.
-A bust of the composer was borrowed (probably from the Crystal Palace) and placed in front of the orchestra, and the Society’s conductor, W.G.
+The Philharmonic Society celebrated the centenary of Beethoven’s birth in 1870 with a concert season featuring all his symphonies, culminating in a final concert at which the Choral Fantasia and the Ninth Symphony were both performed.
+A bust of the composer was borrowed (most likely from the Crystal Palace) and placed in front of the orchestra, and the Society’s conductor W.G.
 Cusins was presented with a testimonial of thanks inscribed on vellum.

 The Directors were fired with enthusiasm.
-Five days after the concert, at the same meeting at which the testimonial was decreed, it was first suggested that a medal should be struck in honour of the centenary ‘for presentation to artists of eminence who have assisted or might assist the society’.
+Five days after the concert, it was suggested that a medal should be struck in honour of the centenary ‘for presentation to artists of eminence who have assisted or might assist the society’.
 It was also suggested that Cusins should be among the initial recipients.

-The Directors turned to Leonard Charles Wyon, member of a prominent family of engravers, and one with a busy practice, providing dies for medals for a wide range of military and civilian organisations throughout the empire.
+The Directors turned to Leonard Charles Wyon, member of a prominent family of engravers.
 He quoted for three different designs, and gave the cost of producing medals in gold, silver or bronze.
-His estimates arrived in time to be reported to the meeting of 27 July, the last before the customary summer and early autumn recess.

-It was at this point that it was decided to use on the gold medal an image of Beethoven derived from the bust: on 10 February Wyon noted that he had produced the die for the medal with a portrait of Beethoven on the obverse and a wreath and inscription on the reverse - the medal as it still is today.
+It was at this point that it was decided to use on the gold medal an image of Beethoven derived from the bust: in February 1871, Wyon noted that he had produced the die for the medal with a portrait of Beethoven on the obverse and a wreath and inscription on the reverse - precisely as the RPS Gold Medal remains to this very day.

 ‘To take the bust as effigie for mint in celebration centenary to employ it for giving a prise, is a very noble idea of Lords Directors.
 This mind is greatly English.’

-She and Cusins were, of course, among the first recipients of the gold medal.
+She and Cusins were duly among the first recipients of the Gold Medal.

-The bust was placed on the platform at the first concert of the season, 8 March 1871, and, as the donor requested, Beethoven’s Fifth Symphony was in the programme.
-During the interval the Prince of Wales and others were shown the documents relating to the bust, and Mme.
-Linzbauer was sent two copies of the programme specially prepared for the royal party.
-She died less than two years later; during her final illness she wrote:
+The bust was placed on the platform at the first concert of the season, 8 March 1871, and, as the donor requested, Beethoven’s Fifth Symphony featured in the programme.
+During the interval the Prince of Wales and others were shown the documents relating to the bust, and Madame Linzbauer was sent two souvenir copies of the programme specially prepared for the royal party.
+She died less than two years later.
+During her final illness she wrote:

 ‘What I silently carried in my heart, has become great, and England will ever be considered the highest and best friend of that man, who was so much distinguished by nature.’